layeredapps/stripe-subscriptions/readme.md

 This module adds a complete interface for creating products and prices with one-time, recurring and tiered billing.
 Stripe's nomenclature and structure is used directly so for more information refer to the <a href="https://stripe.com/docs">Stripe documentation</a> and <a href="https://stripe.com/docs/api">Stripe API documentation</a>.

-Users subscribe to prices and prices must be built from products.
-Additionally, this module imposes a 'publish' status on products and prices that controls access to them by users.
+A subscription is created for one or more "Price" objects, which each hold pricing information for "Product" objects.
+These objects must be set active before they can be used by users.

 1. Administrator creates product
-2. Administrator publishes product
+2. Administrator activates product
 3. Administrator creates price(s)
-4. Administrator publishes price(s)
+4. Administrator activates price(s)

+### Starting subscriptions

-5. User creates a billing profile, if your prices are free then they do not require payment information but their Customer object must still be created
+To create a subscription the user creates a billing profile ie a "Customer" object in Stripe.
+If your Price objects are free then they do not require payment information, but their Customer object must still be created with basic information.

-5. User creates subscription to price(s)
+You can require a suscription by including the `server` handler `@stripe-subscriptions/src/server/require-subscription.js` in your `package.json`.
+When the user requests URLs outside of /account and /administrator they will be redirected to start a subscription if they do not have one already.

+    "dashboard": {
+        "server": [
+            "@stripe-subscriptions/src/server/require-subscription.js"
+        ]
+    }

+You control where they are redirected to with the `env` variable `START_SUBSCRIPTION_PATH`:

+    environment START_SUBSCRIPTION_PATH=/select-plan

+You can automatically redirect to your `START_SUBSCRIPTION_PATH` upon creating a billing profile by linking with a `redirect-url`.

+    <a href="/account/subscriptions/create-billing-profile?redirect-url=/select-plan%2Fplan=gold">Gold plan</a>

-Your application will need to use the API to create their subscription to the appropriate prices by POSTING:
+Your application uses the API to create their subscription to the Price(s) by POSTING to your Dashboard server:

     {your_dashboard_server}/api/user/subscriptions/create-subscription?customerid=X